fenok/articles/body-stretching/body-stretching.en.md

 ## Notes

--   It should be obvious that the flexbox-based height passing works for any depth.
+-   It should be obvious that the flexbox-based solution works for any depth.
 It can easily be used in cases where the content is being rendered to an element inside the `body`, and not the `body` element itself.
 It's a typical scenario with [React](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375) or [Vue](https://vuejs.org/v2/api/#el), for example.

+-   As you might've noticed, the direction of the main axis of the flex-container shouldn't matter.
+I just think that the vertical axis is more aesthetic in this case, and I didn't really test the other variant.
+I don't see how it can possibly break, but who knows.

--   The flexbox-based height passing doesn't work in IE. Not at all.
+-   The flexbox-based solution doesn't work in IE. Not at all.
 But you don't support it anyway, do you?